-Notices to holders of each series of Notes will be published in Authorized Newspapers in The City of New York, in London, and, so long as Notes of the series are listed on the Luxembourg Stock Exchange, in Luxembourg.
+Notices to holders of each series of Notes, including notice of any redemption, will be published in Authorized Newspapers in The City of New York, in London, and, so long as Notes of the series are listed on the Luxembourg Stock Exchange, in Luxembourg.
+An "Authorized Newspaper" is a newspaper in an official language of the place in question.
 It is expected that publication will be made in The City of New York in The Wall Street Journal, in London in the Financial Times and in Luxembourg in the Luxemburger Wort.
 Any such notice shall be deemed to have been given on the date of such publication or, if published more than once, on the date of the first such publication.